Inherited IRA Management Concepts That

 Real estate is a fine investment in the right context.

-Modern financial advisors serving their client's best
+Modern financial advisers serving their client's best

 interests first, now see real estate as a good home for